pip-services/pip-services-docs/content/en/python/expressions/_index.md

 # ...
 ```

-This is an example to process mustache templates.
+The following is an example on how to process mustache templates.
 ```python
 mustache = MustacheTemplate()
 mustache.template = "Hello, {{{NAME}}}{{#ESCLAMATION}}!{{/ESCLAMATION}}{{#unless ESCLAMATION}}.{{/unless}}"